 Pathways Commission on Accounting Higher Education: Charting a National Strategy for the Next Generation of Accountants, 2012

 The Master of Science (M.S.) in Accounting program at Hunter College is designed for students who have satisfied the academic requirements for an undergraduate degree in accounting.

-Hunter’s M.S. in Accounting has been approved by the New York State Department of Education as a CPA licensure-qualifying program for students who have earned a B.S. in Accounting at Hunter College or an equivalent undergraduate program.
+- Hunter’s M.S. in Accounting has been approved by the New York State Department of Education as a C.P.A. licensure-qualifying program for students who have earned a B.S. in Accounting at Hunter College or an equivalent undergraduate program.